wewg24/rlc-bingo-manager/rlc-user-manual.md

 ## 3. The Wizard Workflow

-The wizard guides you through six logical steps that match your actual bingo session workflow:
+The wizard guides you through six logical steps that match your actual bingo occasion workflow:

 ```
 1. Occasion Info → 2.
 Paper Sales → 3.
 Game Results